1. Find the items you wish to buy

 Before collection, orders must be paid for and reflect in Dyehard Paintball’s bank account.

-Collection can also be arranged in Cape Town CBD from Monday to Friday.
+Collection can also be arranged after hours.

 We like to use reliable shipping methods at the best price and convenience.